Artist in Residence

 SCG ART Program Events

-Blue Line Arts offers the following activities as a special opportunity for our community to meet with the artist and learn about her craft first hand
+Blue Line Arts offers the following activities as a special opportunity for our community to meet with the artist and learn about his craft first hand

 Ray Gonzales2025 Local SCG Resident & Teaching Artist